KubilayADA/reLeafZ/README.md

 elevator pitch

 for marketplace dual side card user hover other side shows with strain relevabt info for mobile “i” then back of card shows with info

+listen option explaining the strains